Velaux

 Velaux ([vəlo]; Velaurs) is a commune in the Bouches-du-Rhône department in southern France.
 It is near Coudoux and Ventabren.

 Velaux is an old Provençal village set on a hill overlooking the high plains of the inland west side of Aix.
-It is located in the middle of the Aix-Marseille-Salon region and surrounded by greenery and hills of vines.
+It is located in the middle of the Aix-Marseille-Salon region and is surrounded by greenery and vine-covered hills.
 Velaux is in the countryside while being close to major urban centers in the region.